EQPO: Equitable Group Relative Policy Optimization for Clinical Reasoning: Conclusion

 \section{Conclusion}

-In this work, we introduced FairGRPO, a novel reinforcement learning approach that addresses the challenge of demographic disparities in clinical AI systems.
-By implementing adaptive weighting based on demographics and task difficulty, FairGRPO ensures that minority and underrepresented groups receive equitable learning signals during training.
-Our evaluation across 7 clinical datasets demonstrates that FairGRPO not only reduces the disparities F1 scores across demographic groups by up to 28.9\% but also improves overall model performance by 3.8\% compared to vanilla GRPO.
-Through the release of FairMedGemma-4B, we provide the first publicly available clinical VLLM explicitly optimized for demographic fairness.
-Future works could explore extending FairGRPO to other medical modalities beyond vision-language tasks, and developing theoretical frameworks to better understand the convergence properties of fairness-aware RL.
-By establishing fairness as a fundamental optimization objective, we hope this work will inspire further research toward developing AI-assisted diagnostic systems that serve all patient populations equitably.
+In this work, we introduced EQPO, a novel reinforcement learning approach that addresses demographic disparities in clinical vision-language models.
+EQPO integrates adaptive importance weighting directly into the advantage estimation process, ensuring minority and underrepresented groups receive equitable learning signals during training.
+EQPO's clustering further enables equitability optimization even when demographic labels are unavailable, discovering latent groups that correlate with ground-truth demographics and remain stable throughout training.
+Evaluation across 7 clinical datasets spanning 5 modalities shows that EQPO reduces F1 standard deviation by 43.9\% and the maximum cross-group F1 gap by 42.7\% on QoQ-Med3-8B over vanilla GRPO, and narrows predictive parity disparities by 27.2\% on MedGemma-4B over bias-mitigated baselines while raising F1 by 12.5\%.
+Through the release of EquiMedGemma-4B and EquiQoQ-Med3-8B, we provide the first publicly available clinical VLLMs explicitly optimized for demographic equitability through RL.
+By establishing equitability as a fundamental optimization objective, we hope this work contributes toward AI-assisted diagnostic systems that serve all patient populations equitably.